Guac0/TAS-Unit-Mod/README.md

 Credit to Zabuzard for releasing his Mighty GAU-8 Avenger mod under GPL_v3 and allowing the Arma community to repack their amazing mod. https://steamcommunity.com/sharedfiles/filedetails/?id=784218341

 Credit to Kettle/Myke_Towers for their exceptional Aurora Labs mod, which they have given to the Arma community for use and improvement. https://steamcommunity.com/sharedfiles/filedetails/?id=2573399651

+Credit to WillKMJ for making their great Voice-Activated Mines mod available to others to use and improve upon. https://steamcommunity.com/sharedfiles/filedetails/?id=2844971099